 A bigger pillow will occupy more bed space and will be heavier to lift.
 A big pillow is suitable for those who keep moving their head around while asleep.

 Some pillows make an awkward noise when you move around on them.
-Pillows filled with styrofoam should be avoided if you are a light sleeper as they will make a noise.
+Pillows filled with styrofoam should be avoided if you are a light sleeper, as they will make a noise.
 Also, pillows that are not organic will smell of chemicals.
-It is essential to evaluate these two characteristics as they will affect you on a daily basis.
+It is essential to evaluate these two characteristics as they will affect you daily.

 Different people prefer different levels of firmness in a pillow.
 Soft pillows should be avoided as they may not provide proper support.
 Firm pillows are better when it comes to giving support to the head and the body.

 Hypoallergenic pillows are ideal for those who are susceptible to allergies from dust.
-It is essential to keep allergies at bay during pregnancy, and these pillows will help achieve that.
+It is essential to keep allergies at bay during pregnancy; these pillows will help achieve that.

-Selection of pregnancy pillow also depends on the type of body and preferred sleeping position.
+The selection of a pregnancy pillow also depends on the body type and preferred sleeping position.
 Listed below are some of the body type and sleeping position combinations with the ideal pillow choice:

 - Pillows for plus-sized women: C-shaped pillows are ideal for plus-sized women.
 The design of the pillow will allow you to fit in comfortably.